travis-ci/docs-travis-ci-com/docs/user/addons.md

 Please note that this downloads binaries that are only compatible with our 64-bit Linux VMs, so this won't work on our Mac VMs.

+### Hosts

+If your requires setting up custom hostnames, you can specify a single host or a list of them in your .travis.yml.
+Travis CI will automatically setup the hostnames in `/etc/hosts` for both IPv4 and IPv6.

+    addons:
+      hosts:
+        - travis.dev
+        - joshkalderimis.com